jsbiko/AkanApp/README.md

 ## Description

 Akan names are traditional names given to children based on their gender and day of the week they were born.
-You can use this application even if you are not from Ghana to see what your first name would be in Ghana.
+You can use this application even if you are not from Ghana to see what your first name would be in Ghana based on your birthday.

 ## Input features